ta/bishop/README.md

     $ git clone git://github.com/ta/bishop.git
     $ cd bishop
     $ bundle install
-    $ BISHOP_API_KEY=<key> BISHOP_SERVER=<server> BISHOP_CHANNEL=<hannel> bundle exec unicorn
+    $ BISHOP_API_KEY=<key> BISHOP_SERVER=<server> BISHOP_CHANNELS=<hannel(s)> bundle exec unicorn

 Configuration is done using these environment variables:

 * BISHOP_API_KEY - The secret key to to be used in the HTTP interface
 * BISHOP_SERVER - The server name
 * BISHOP_CHANNELS - A comma-separated list of channels bishop should join
-* BISHOP_PORT - The port to connect to - use this if the server uses some non-standard port
+* BISHOP_PORT - The port to connect to, default is 6667 (or 6697 if BISHOP_SSL_USE is set)
 * BISHOP_SSL_USE - If server uses SSL encryption, default is no
 * BISHOP_SSL_VERIFY - If bishop should verify the SSL certificate, default is no
 * BISHOP_LOG_VERBOSE - Log all requests and not just errors, default is no

 ### Heroku

-This piece of software is easily used on the Heroku platform.
-It includes a Procfile so its just a matter of creating an App at Heroku, set the proper environment variables and deploy the code.
+This project is easily deployed to and used on the Heroku platform.
+It even includes a Procfile for their Cedar stack so its just a matter of creating an App at Heroku, set the proper environment variables and deploy the code... like this:

+    $ git clone git://github.com/ta/bishop.git
+    $ cd bishop
+    $ heroku apps:create <app-name> --stack cedar
+    $ heroku config:add BISHOP_API_KEY=<key> BISHOP_SERVER=<server> BISHOP_CHANNELS=<channel(s)>
+    $ git remote add heroku git@heroku.com:<app-name>.git
+    $ git push heroku master

-Please note that if you use Heroku's Free plan, your dyno will be put to sleep after idling for X time and bishop will disconnect from any IRC server.
-It will however wake up again if and when the App receives a HTTP request.
+Please note that if you use Heroku's Free plan your dyno will be put to sleep after idling for X time and bishop will disconnect from any IRC server.
+The dyno will however wake up again if and when the App receives a HTTP request and bishop will reconnect again.

 # Usage